 The IEA is also responsible for PIRLS (Progress in International Reading Literacy Study).
 In 2011, the cycles for PIRLS and TIMSS coincided for the first time, giving countries the opportunity to take part in one or both assessments.
 Of the 49 countries took part in PIRLS in 2011, 34 – including Ireland – also took part in TIMSS.

 TIMSS 2015: The initial national report on TIMSS 2015 was published by the ERC in late 2016.
-In addition, three contextual reports, drawing on more detailed analysis of factors associated with achievement and the broader educational context in Ireland have been published as part of the ERC Research Series:
+Three contextual reports, drawing on more detailed analysis of factors associated with achievement and the broader educational context in Ireland have been published as part of the ERC Research Series:

 - Shaping Schools: What TIMSS tells us about educations systems

 - Inside the primary classroom: What happens in Fourth Class?

 - Inside the post-primary classroom: Mathematics and science teaching in Second Year